leshicodes/stop-yapping-bot/README.md

 ## 🎮 How It Works

 JestBot monitors all messages in your Discord server.
 When it detects a message from one of the users in your users.json file, it rolls a virtual dice (using the `RESPONSE_CHANCE` value).
 If successful, it randomly selects a jest from responses.json and replies to the targeted user's message.
+The cooldown system ensures users won't get bombarded with responses in quick succession.

 ## ⚙️ Configuration